 people and intertwining that with sharing our surplus, change can manifest from this ethical basis.
 From there we need principles to help us make design decisions and channel creativity matched with information.
 The principles are modeled after natures inner workings thus a pattern based representation of how nature functions in time and space can be applied.
 From there we get out in the field and implement strategies and techniques to bring the thought and creative work done inside out into manifestation processes.
 This is where a collection of tools from all sorts of different ecological frameworks like organic gardening and biodynamics come in to form a holistic development model.
 Our role as designers also is climate and context dependent, meaning there is no rubber stamp to development within permaculture.
 We have to take all of these things into account and more to really see the interconnections and the abundance that follows.

 In other words we move from patterns to details.
 We use a design process but there are also skills involved in being a designer and transmitting that to the field.
 Even when in the field you are always designing in that moment in time.
 The drawing in the design studio is a guide but in the field the magic of transformation happens.
 Re-evaluation is a constant so as we go along the design is dynamic taking into account all of the nuances that playing in the dirt takes into account.
 When you couple that with social and economic factors Permaculture design becomes one of the more complex design fields in the whole entire world.
 On the slides below you will see a mix of designs and work in the field plus statements from Capra based off of research on Leonardo Da Vinci and what it means to be a designer.
-Da Vince was a master designer and insight into his genius can give us guidance to what our role should entail.
+Da Vinci was a master designer and insight into his genius can give us guidance to what our role should entail.
 Because in the end, while people might view permaculture as elements like food forests or chicken tractors, its actually how we arrange the elements in ecological design that makes it permaculture.

 Our Permaculture Definition